faanross/faanross.github.io/content/posts/course01.md

 `MACHINE\SYSTEM\CONTROLSET001\CONTROL\NETWORKPROVIDER\HWORDER and MACHINE\SYSTEM\CONTROLSET001\CONTROL\NETWORKPROVIDER\PROVIDERORDER`: These keys are related to the order in which network providers are accessed in Windows.
 Modification of these keys may indicate an attempt to intercept or manipulate network connections.

-`MACHINE\SYSTEM\CONTROLSET001\SERVICES\WINSOCK2\PARAMETERS\PROTOCOL_CATALOG9 and MACHINE\SYSTEM\CONTROLSET001\SERVICES\WINSOCK2\PARAMETERS\NAMESPACE_CATALOG5`: These keys are related to the Winsock API, which is used by applications to communicate over a network.
-If the process is interacting with these keys, it could be trying to manipulate network communication, which is a common tactic of malware.

 **cmdline**

 This is one of my favourite modules in Volatility, allowing us to extract command-line arguments of running processes from our memory dump.
 Here we'll apply it only to the process of interest, but of course keep in mind that we could review the entire available history.

-{{< figure src="/img/image096.png" title="" class="custom-figure" >}}

-Here we receive the same insight as before, namely that `rundll32.exe` was not provided any arguments when it was invoked from the command line.
-I'm pointing this out once again so you are aware you can obtain this same information even if you were not able to perform a live analysis.
 ```
 python3 vol.py -f ~/Desktop/artifacts/memdump.raw windows.cmdline.CmdLine --pid 5060
 ```

+{{< figure src="/img/image096.png" title="" class="custom-figure-3" >}}

+Here we receive the same insight as before, namely that `rundll32.exe` was not provided any arguments when it was invoked from the command line.
+I'm pointing this out once again so you are aware you can obtain this same information even if you were not able to perform a live analysis.

 **netscan**